Grumbel/rfactorlcd/README.md

 rFactor Remote LCD
 ==================

-rfactorlcd is a simple HUD for rFactor, it allows to display information such as speed, rpm, oil temperature and current position on a second monitor or on another computer.
+rfactorlcd is a simple HUD for rFactor and compatible games (e.g. Game Stock Car Extreme).
+It allows to display information such as speed, rpm, oil temperature and current position on a second monitor or on another computer.

 Installation